the key hurdles faced by emerging investment managers

 2. Raising Sufficient Capital

-Building a strong network of contacts within the industry, attending industry events, and leveraging LinkedIn Sales Navigator to identify LPs can also help to attract capital.
+Building a solid network of contacts within the industry, attending industry events, and leveraging LinkedIn Sales Navigator to identify LPs can also help to attract capital.
 Hosting events or networking happy hours can also be a good way for managers to connect with professionals interested in their investment theme.

 3. Developing Robust Operational Infrastructure

-Efficient operational infrastructure is crucial for emerging investment managers to streamline their processes and deliver consistent performance.
+Efficient operational infrastructure is crucial for emerging investment managers to streamline processes and deliver consistent performance.
 However, limited resources and the need to balance operational expenses with investment performance can pose significant challenges.
-Investing in technology solutions, automation, and outsourcing certain non-core functions can help emerging managers optimize their operational efficiency and allocate more time and resources to investment research and analysis.
+Investing in technology solutions, automation, and outsourcing certain non-core functions can help emerging managers optimize operational efficiency and allocate more time and resources to investment research and analysis.

 4. Adhering to Regulatory Compliance